LucasG0/chess-engine-ai/README.md

 My neural network is smaller than Alpha Zero's one, and does not use residual network.
 It has not been trained yet due to a lack of computation power.

 ## How to run it ?

 From the folder containing the "chess" folder, type in shell :

 python -m chess.bot.train

-However, if you do want to train it, I recommend to use [python-chess-master], a free chess api strongly optimized, as mine was not designed for.
+As my engine was not designed for, if you do want to train it, I recommend to use [this chess engine](https://github.com/niklasf/python-chess), which is free and strongly optimized.

 ## Requirements

 - Python 3.5.2
 - Numpy
 - Keras
 - Tensorflow
 - Colorama (on Windows)

-Note : You wil need Python 3.5.3 if you use [python-chess-master] for training.